jreiche/aeo_radar/E_3_Sentinel_1_time_series_analysis.md

 This exercise shows how to create Sentinel-1 time series plots.

-### 1. Creating multitemporal RGB for indicating areas of change
+### 1. Multitemporal RGB for indicating areas of change

 ```java
 // Define a rectangular area of interest, by listing coordinates